scottkrotee/soccer-crewAI/README.md

 - `os` - Used to set environment variables.

-You can install the necessary packages using pip:

-pip install crewai langchain_community
+You can install the necessary packages using pip: pip install crewai langchain_community

-Setup
+## Setup
 Obtain an OpenAI API key and replace "YOUR KEY" in the script with your actual key.

 Install all required Python packages mentioned in the Dependencies section.

-Usage
+## Usage
 To run the script, navigate to the directory containing the script and execute it using Python:

-Copy code
-python path_to_script.py
-Replace path_to_script.py with the actual path to the script if it is not in your current directory.

 ## Output
 The script will output the results of the research and reporting tasks directly to the console.
 Look for the "######################" separator in the console output for the results.